Same-sex marriage in Guernsey: Guernsey

 The Same-Sex Marriage (Guernsey) Law, 2016 received royal assent in the Privy Council on 14 December 2016.
 It was registered in the records of the island on 16 January 2017.
-On 21 February 2017, the government announced that the law would take effect on 2 May, if the ordinances to commence it and make the necessary changes to other laws are approved by the States at its meeting on 26 April.
+On 21 February, the government announced that the law would take effect on 2 May, if the ordinances to commence it and make the necessary changes to other laws are approved by the States at its meeting on 26 April.
 On 26 April, the States approved both ordinances, and the law took effect on 2 May 2017.
 It applies to the jurisdiction of Guernsey, but not to Alderney and Sark.
+The law contains provisions stating that:

-The first same-sex marriage in Guernsey was performed on 14 July 2017 between Kirsty Davison and Paula Le Page from Saint Peter Port.
+The first same-sex marriage in Guernsey was performed on 14 July 2017 between Kirsty Davison and Paula Le Page in Saint Peter Port.
 The first same-sex couple to marry on Herm were Rebecca and Aletia Leong in August 2022.

 Alderney

 Alderney, one of the three constituent Channel Islands which form the Bailiwick of Guernsey, has full autonomy in most legal matters (except foreign affairs and other powers that have been transferred to the States of Guernsey), through the States of Alderney.

 On 21 February 2017, the States' Policy and Finance Committee (PFC) approved a proposal from the Chief Executive, Victor Brownlees, to draft a bill to allow same-sex marriage on Alderney.
 LGBT rights advocacy group Liberate estimated that the entire process of legalisation could take 12 months.
 On 16 May, the PFC agreed to bring forward the proposed Same-Sex Marriage (Alderney) Law, 2017 to a meeting of the States on a date to be determined later.
 On 18 July 2017, the PFC noted that the draft law was at an advanced stage, but that consequential amendments to other legislation was required before the bill could be presented to the States of Alderney.
 On 12 September 2017, the PFC unanimously approved the bill.
 The legislation was approved by the States on 18 October 2017 by a vote of 9 to 0 with one abstention.
 The bill received royal assent in the Privy Council on 13 December 2017 and was registered in the records of the island on 15 January 2018.
 On 13 June, the States approved the ordinances to commence the law and make the necessary changes to other laws, all of which came into effect on 14 June 2018.
 The first same-sex marriage was performed on 16 June 2018 in Platte Saline near Saint Anne.